When entering the entrance of a quiet atmosphere, the corridor of bamboo is continued

 Nezu Museum is a private museum in Minato-ku, Tokyo.
 It houses many national treasures and important cultural properties, and is also known for its beautiful buildings and gardens.
 It is also close to the shopping street of Omotesando and is also a recommended spot to visit on holidays.

-The Nezu Museum in Minami Aoyama, Minato-ku was established in the same place as the present in 1941 to preserve and display the collection of Japanese and East Asian antiques by Kaichiro Nezu.
-About 7,400 antique art objects including 7 national treasures, 87 important cultural assets, and 94 important works are stored in the museum.
-Its collections range from paintings, handwriting, sculpture, ceramics, lacquer work, dyeing and archeology, especially famous by Ogata Koin, national treasure “Kakitsubata-zu” (paintings on folding screens).
-“Kakitsubata-zu” will be displayed from the middle of April to the middle of May when Rabbit Ear Iris blooms every year.
+The Nezu Museum in Minami Aoyama, Minato-ku, was established in the same place as the present in 1941 to preserve and display Japanese and East Asian antiques by Kaichiro Nezu.
+About 7,400 antique art objects, including 7 national treasures, 87 important cultural assets, and 94 important work,s are stored in the museum.
+Its collections range from paintings, handwriting, sculpture, ceramics, lacquer work, dyeing, and archeology, especially famous by Ogata Koin, national treasure “Kakitsubata-zu” (paintings on folding screens).
+“Kakitsubata-zu” will be displayed from the middle of April to May when Rabbit Ear Iris blooms every year.

 The entrance of the Nezu Museum is created as if it were headed to a tea room.
 When entering the entrance of a quiet atmosphere, the corridor of bamboo is continued.
 While walking in a quiet corridor, you will feel like being separated from the outside world.

 Highlights of the Nezu Museum are its precious collections, but you can not miss the wonderful garden.
 It is said that the site of the garden is 17 thousand square meters.
-It is the size of the city that is supposed to be in the middle of the city, but it makes you feel like you are in the forest.
+It is the city’s size that is supposed to be in the middle of the city, but it makes you feel like you are in the forest.

 Reopened by a design of Kengo Kuma

-Nezu Museum is the art museum built in 1941, in order to save and exhibit the antique art object collection of Japan and the East which Kaichiro Nezu, who was served as the first president of TOBU RAILWAY, collected.
-In 2009, it is reopened by a design of Kengo Kuma.
-You can enjoy appreciation in calm space spreading out.
+Nezu Museum is the art museum built in 1941 to save and exhibit the antique art object collection of Japan and the East that Kaichiro Nezu, who was served as the first president of TOBU RAILWAY, collected.
+In 2009, it was reopened by a design of Kengo Kuma.
+You can enjoy appreciation in a calm space spreading out.

 The national treasure and important cultural property

-This art museum is a private art museum in which it is in Aoyama and the national treasure and important cultural property of 94 are held.
-It is owning seven national treasures including “Kakitsubata-zu six panel fold screen” and 87 important cultural properties, and the total of the collection is about 7400 items.
+This art museum is a private art museum in which it is in Aoyama, and the national treasure and important cultural property of 94 are held.
+It owns seven national treasures, including the “Kakitsubata-zu six-panel fold screen” and 87 important cultural properties, and the total of the collection is about 7400 items.

 The first class goods

-As for the Nezu collection, also in tea-things, the first class goods of all the fields of Japan and Oriental art, such as Buddhism pictures, sutra-copying, a drawing in India ink, modern pictures, the China pictures, japanner, ceramics, a sword, and the China ancient-times bronze ware, have gathered.
+As for the Nezu collection, also in tea-things, the first-class goods of all the fields of Japan and Oriental art, such as Buddhism pictures, sutra-copying, a drawing in Indian ink, modern pictures, the China pictures, japanner, ceramics, a sword, and the China ancient-times bronze ware, have gathered.

 High quality collections